Selected Archive Recordings

 Approaching the azimuth...

 solo clarinet.
 Recent (2005) recording by Sam Torrisi.
-This is one of the four pieces in the "all things" series (including all things, beings, equal (alto sax), two minute warning (trumpet), and cinderella (flute).
+One of the four pieces in the "all things" series (including all things, beings, equal (alto sax), two minute warning (trumpet), and cinderella (flute).

 Ensembles of Note